denten-books/plain-text/2-device.md

 the cozy relationship we have had with books since the advent of the Gutenberg press.
 Simulated text, as I called it in the previous chapter, no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
-My task in this chapter is to perceive a Turing machine, the blueprint for all computation, within the electronic book.
+My task in this chapter is illuminate a Turing machine, the blueprint for all computation, within the electronic book.
 In doing so, the literary device, itself a powerful computer, will therefore gain meaning as a mechanism for generalized symbolic manipulation.
 In a reciprocal movement, I